Last updated: April 25, 2023

 The UK is a parliamentary democracy under a constitutional monarchy where the monarch, currently King Charles III, is the head of state and the Prime Minister is the head of government.
 Powers reserved for national government are shared between the Prime Minister and his government and parliament.
 The two dominant parties are the Labour and Conservative parties.

-The current prime minister Rishi Sunak (Conservative Party), who took office in October 2022, exercises significant influence over development policy, for example through making funding commitments for international initiatives.
+The prime minister, Rishi Sunak (Conservative Party) since October 2022, exercises significant influence over development policy, for example through making funding commitments for international initiatives.
 All large funding announcements must be approved by the Prime Minister’s Office; however, in practice, the Prime Minister’s degree of involvement varies.

 In 2023, the UK Government published a refresh of its Integrated Review considering the evolving geopolitical situation.
 Tackling climate change and protecting biodiversity remain the core thematic priorities for the UK government, but supporting the SDGs and addressing poverty are now additional key priorities.
 The refresh also identified seven new international development campaign priorities for 2023 that follow priorities set out in the 2022 International Development Strategy: